Moazosama2004/Handwritten_Recognition/README.md

 This module serves as the entry point for the system's execution.
 It coordinates the interaction between the GUI, feature extraction, fitness calculation, and genetic algorithm modules to recognize handwritten characters effectively.

 ## Usage Instructions
-1.Launch the Graphical User Interface (GUI) application.
+1. Launch the Graphical User Interface (GUI) application.
-2.Use the canvas to draw the character you wish to recognize.
+2. Use the canvas to draw the character you wish to recognize.
-3.Press the "Take Screen" button to capture the drawn image.
+3. Press the "Take Screen" button to capture the drawn image.
-4.The system will process the image, determine the handwritten character using genetic algorithms, and display the result.
+4. The system will process the image, determine the handwritten character using genetic algorithms, and display the result.

 ## Conclusion
 The handwritten character recognition project represents a significant advancement in pattern recognition and machine learning.
 By leveraging image processing techniques and genetic algorithms, the system achieves remarkable accuracy in recognizing handwritten characters.
 This documentation provides a comprehensive overview of the project's architecture, components, and usage, facilitating a deeper understanding of its inner workings and capabilities.